discordjs/guide/guide/popular-topics/faq.md

 <branch version="11.x">

 ::: warning
 the `activity` key will only work in v11.3 and above.
-You can still use the `game` key instead, but it is deprecated as of v11.3, and has been removed in v12.
+You can still use the `game` key instead, but it is deprecated as of v11.3 and removed in v12.
 :::

 </branch>